jyio/geventreactor/README.md

 Life would be perfect without these, right?

 - You can use blocking code in many places, but not **everywhere**.
 Each protocol instance has two greenlets dedicated to input and output, so feel free to block in `doRead` (i.e. `dataReceived`, `lineReceived`, ...), and `doRead` won't be called multiple times simultaneously unless you make it do so (i.e. spawn a greenlet and return).
 Anything that runs in the reactor's greenlet (i.e. `callFromThread`, `callFromGreenlet`, `callLater`, ...) must not block.
+Deferred callbacks/errbacks should also not block, because they may be called from the reactor's greenlet.
 Of course, it is okay to spawn new greenlets when blocking is not advisable.
 So far, I know the following additional methods should not block:
   - `Protocol.connectionMade`
-- While geventreactor matches or exceeds selectreactor in terms of throughput, it does not perform as well in the number of connections or Web requests processed per second.
-Current development is focused on improving such performance as measured by jcalderone's [twisted-benchmarks]; feel free to pitch in.
+- While a reasonable attempt is made for performance, the main concern is compatibility with existing Twisted-oriented code. geventreactor is similar to selectreactor in terms of throughput, but it does not perform as well in the number of connections or Web requests processed per second.
+Please consider porting performance-critical parts of the project to gevent.
+Currently, compatibility and performance are tested using jcalderone's [twisted-benchmarks].

 [twisted-benchmarks]: https://code.launchpad.net/~exarkun/+junk/twisted-benchmarks "twisted-benchmarks"